LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
 	* After finishing evaluation
 		* TODO: Re-organize scripts, and add comments to scripts (e.g., for sleep, for cleanup_obselete_snapshottoken.sh)
+			- TODO: Use username, private key, SWITCH/CLIENT/SERVER_ROOTPATH from global.sh in each exp.sh
 		* TODO: Update benchmark.md
 		* TODO: Remove unnecessary files in method/tofino/visualization/
 	* DEPRECATED: Try in-memory KVS after we have got all results of RocksDB